multitudes/Python_am_Freitag/README.md

 ```
 Next create templetas to avoid repeating the html in the views!
 Create a new 'templates' folder.
 By convention needs to have a dir with the same name as the app. in the blog dir then create the html template files for blog and about.
-Insert this info in the apps.py file in the app
+Insert this info in the apps.py file in the app.

 ```python
 from django.apps import AppConfig